-To isolate the effect of the dust attenuation curve, we first examine the case with the {\em normalised true SFH}.
-The influence of alternative SFH models under different dust laws is addressed in the next subsection.
+To isolate the effect of the dust attenuation curve, we first examine the case with the 'normalised true SFH'.
+The influence of alternative SFH models under different dust laws is addressed in the next sub-section.

-Figure~\ref{fig:att_stellar} (leftmost panel, blue circles) illustrates that, while most galaxies fitted with the SMC-type dust law exhibit a slight overestimation of $M_\star$, a subset of galaxies—particularly the more massive ones—display significant underestimations, with $\Delta \log M_{\star} \approx -0.6$ dex.
+Figure~\ref{fig:att_stellar} (left-most panel, blue circles) illustrates that while most galaxies fitted with the SMC-type dust law exhibit a slight overestimation of $M_\star$, a sub-set of galaxies (particularly the more massive ones) display significant underestimations, with $\Delta \log M_{\star} \approx -0.6$ dex.
 This discrepancy mainly arises from differences in the attenuation curve slope between the simulated galaxies and the assumed SMC-type law during SED fitting, reflecting variations in dust geometry.
-This effect is further depicted in Figure~\ref{fig:S-Av}, which presents the ratio of fitted to true $A_V$ and the stellar mass offset as functions of the true UV--optical slope, defined as $S\equiv A_\mathrm{1500}/A_V$, where $A_\mathrm{1500}$ and $A_V$ are the attenuations at $1500\,\text{\AA}$ and $5500\,\text{\AA}$, respectively.
+This effect is further depicted in Fig.~\ref{fig:S-Av}, which presents the ratio of fitted to true $A_V$ and the stellar mass offset as functions of the true UV--optical slope, defined as $S\equiv A_\mathrm{1500}/A_V$, where $A_\mathrm{1500}$ and $A_V$ are the attenuations at $1500\,\text{\AA}$ and $5500\,\text{\AA}$, respectively.
 Notably, $S$ values greater than 4.75 indicate stronger UV attenuation than the SMC law, corresponding to a steeper attenuation curve.
 Our findings indicate that when the attenuation curve is steeper than the SMC, both $A_V$ and $M_\star$ are overestimated, whereas a shallower curve leads to underestimation.

 The physical origin of these correlations can be understood as follows.
-For the normalised SFH model fitted with the SMC-type dust law, the stellar mass offset can be expressed as follows (see Appendix~\ref{sec:appendix_B}):
+For the normalised SFH model fitted with the SMC-type dust law, the stellar mass offset (see Appendix~\ref{sec:appendix_B}) can be expressed as